-The Los Angeles Business Journal named Mr. Lo to its 2012 list of Who's Who in Intellectual Property Law for his work representing clients in the video game, technology, and semiconductor industries in intellectual property litigation.
+The Los Angeles Business Journal named Mr. Lo to its 2017 list of Most Influential IP Attorneys and the 2012 list of Who's Who in Intellectual Property Law for his work representing clients in the video game, technology, and semiconductor industries in intellectual property litigation.

 Mr. Lo graduated cum laude from Harvard Law School in 2001.
 He earned a Bachelor of Arts Degree in Political Science and a Minor in Accounting from UCLA in 1998.
 Prior to joining the firm, Mr. Lo served as a law clerk to The Honorable Mariana R. Pfaelzer in the United States District Court for the Central District of California.

 Since 2015, Mr. Lo has served as a Lecturer in Law at the University of Southern California Gould School of Law, teaching courses in patent litigation and intellectual property litigation.

 Some of Mr. Lo's recent achievements and representations include:

 - Represent Huy Fong Foods (makers of the famous Sriracha chili sauce) in its dispute with the City of Irwindale (City of Irwindale, et al. v.
 Huy Fong Foods, Inc.);